 Charlene K. Lau is a New York-based art historian and critic.
 She is an Andrew W. Mellon Post-Doctoral Curatorial Fellow at Performa and has fifteen years of professional experience working in Canada, Europe, United Kingdom, and United States.
 Charlene has held teaching positions at Parsons School of Design, Ryerson University, Western University and York University.
 Her writing has been published in The Atlantic, The Brooklyn Rail, C Magazine, Canadian Art, Critical Studies in Fashion & Beauty, Fashion Theory, and Journal of Curatorial Studies.

-Charlene's research interests include modern and contemporary art, the contemporary avant-garde in art and fashion, art criticism, material culture and the history of design.
-She is Post-Doctoral Fellow in Material and Visual Culture at the School of Art and Design History and Theory, Parsons School of Design, and received a PhD in Art History and Visual Culture at York University (Toronto), an MA in the History and Culture of Fashion from the London College of Fashion (UK), and a BA in Art History and Visual Studies from the University of Toronto.
+Charlene's research interests include the historical and contemporary avant-garde in art and fashion, Gesamtkunstwerk, politically- and socially-engaged practices, and the pornographic.
+She received a PhD in Art History and Visual Culture from York University, an MA in the History and Culture of Fashion from the London College of Fashion, and a BA in Art History and Visual Studies from the University of Toronto.